Matherion/gdpR/README.md

 # gdpR

-R package to support following Open Science directives in a GDPR compliant manner
+R package to support following Open Science directives in a GDPR compliant manner by leveraging the anonymizer and secret packages